 It’s frequent to be surrounded by a swarm of colourful fish when swimming on an island near Phuket.
 Feeding the fish seems to be a nice gesture as they look so hungry and eager to grab a piece of that toast you kept (or banana!).
 But beyond that simple gesture are ecological consequences you can’t see at first.
 Fish behaviour changes and relies on humans to survive and they stop cleansing the coral below, which starts to die.
 Bread contains yeast which also provokes constipation, frequently killing the fish.
 In protected areas, it is simply illegal and could get you a year in prison or a 100,000 Thai Baht fine!
 So no feeding, and no standing on coral please!

 11. Don’t ride elephants

 Some might say “so why are there so many elephant trekking in Phuket then?”.
-What was considered a casual entertainment a few years ago is slowly changing and riding an elephant is now considered animal cruelty.
+What was considered casual entertainment a few years ago is slowly changing and riding an elephant is now considered animal cruelty.
 Elephants are respected intelligent animals and riding them create a lot of stress.
 Fortunately, the new trend is to visit a sanctuary or rehabilitation camp (Elephant Jungle Sanctuary), feed the elephants and even play in the water and mud!
-The same goes for any other animal displays: zoo, dolphin shows or tiger kingdoms… best is to avoid them.
+The same goes for any other animal displays: zoo, dolphin shows or tiger kingdoms.
+It is best is to avoid them.